CS3219-AY2324S1/ay2324s1-assignment-6-g06/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/UxpU_KWG)
 # ServerlessTemplate

-Not completed yet
+This repository contains our serverless function used in cloud function for assignment 6.

 ## Cloud Function
-Uses graphql and python requests to get leetcode question and add in additional fields to match mongoose question model.
+Uses Graphql and Python requests to get leetcode questions and store it as our mongoose question model in mongoDB.

 ### Running the script locally